Tom Wills: Colonial hero

 Wills returned to Australia aboard the Oneida steamship, arriving in Melbourne on 23 December 1856.
 The minor port city of his youth had risen to world renown as the booming financial centre of the Victorian gold rush.
 Horatio, now a member of the Legislative Assembly in the Victorian Parliament, lived on "Belle Vue", a farm at Point Henry near Geelong, the Wills' family home since 1853.
-In his first summer back in Melbourne, Wills stayed with his extended family, the Harrisons, at their home on Victoria Parade, and entered a Collins Street law firm to appease his father, but he seems never to have practiced; the few comments he made about law suggest it meant little to him.
+In his first summer back in Melbourne, Wills stayed with his extended family, the Harrisons, at their home on Victoria Parade, and entered a Collins Street law firm to appease his father, but he seems never to have practised; the few comments he made about law suggest it meant little to him.
 "Tom was no dunce", writes Greg de Moore.
 He was "negotiating a path to greatness."

 The Australian colonies were described as "cricket mad" in the 1850s, and Victorians, in particular, were said to live "in an atmosphere of cricket".
 Intercolonial contests, first held in 1851, provided an outlet for the at times intense rivalry between Victoria and New South Wales.
 With his reputation preceding him, Wills bore Victoria's hopes of winning its first match against the elder colony.
-William Hammersley, a former acquaintance in England and now captain of the Victoria XI, recalled Wills' first appearance on the Melbourne Cricket Ground (MCG) for a trial match, staged one week after his return:
+William Hammersley, a former acquaintance in England and now captain of the Victoria XI, recalled Wills's first appearance on the Melbourne Cricket Ground (MCG) for a trial match, staged one week after his return:

 Wills won the match for his side with a top score of 57 not out, and The Age said of his playing style and entertaining ability that "there has not been a more amusing scene on this ground".
 In the January 1857 intercolonial against New South Wales, held on the Domain in Sydney, Wills was the leading wicket-taker with ten victims, but failed with the bat.
 Bowling fast round-arm, the Victorians scoffed at the "antiquated" underhand action of their opponents.
 The latter style proved effective, however, giving New South Wales a 65-run win.
 Back in Victoria, Wills joined numerous clubs, including the provincial Corio Cricket Club, based in Geelong, and the elite Melbourne Cricket Club (MCC).
 Although he had a greater affinity for Corio, the MCC maintained that Wills belonged to them, and took offence at his lack of loyalty to any one club.
 In order to secure Wills in matches between the two teams, the MCC allowed Corio to field an extra five men to make up for his loss.